jeferson-sb/portfolio/content/articles/component-driven-design-part-2.md

 ### Scope

-In the last post, we talk about the anatomy of a component and how it can communite with others.
-As part of the data flow, props are the primarly interface where other components will talk to each other.
+In the last post, we talk about the anatomy of a component and how it can communicate with others.
+As part of the data flow, props are the primarily interface where other components will talk to each other.
 Being powerful as function parameters, we can use props to avoid hardcoded text, create variants, handle events or add any sort of JS expression to the template.

 Although they're very convenient, oftentimes you get caught by components like this: